People Employed by the Freight System

 Whether your goods move through ports, trucking companies, airports, railroads, or warehouses, California has some of the best logistics infrastructure in the world.
 And the supply chain runs deep, driving one-third of the State’s economy creating millions of direct and indirect jobs.

-GO-Biz maintains the pulse of the state’s goods movement industry through its Goods Movement and Sustainable Freight Unit.
+GO-Biz maintains the pulse of the state’s goods movement industry through its Office of Supply Chain Unit.
 Generally, this unit:

 - Maintains direct links with industry business owners and leaders.